Verzache/assignment/README.md

 5. run query_data.py with your question in this format -> python query_data.py "Your question/Query"
 6. run test_rag.py ( Optional ) to see how the model is performing [Unit Testing]

-- Note: It is running fully on local machine hence it build with privacy + The OpenAI key you provided is exceeded in limit.
 - Additional Improvements: Making a better UI using Streamlit